Augmented Reality: What It Is in Terms of the Senses

 Audio

 While you probably don’t want to hear what you sound like trying on clothes, you will probably have a more upbeat experience virtually trying on clothes or eyewear frames if catchy music is playing while you are doing that.
 Music, street sounds, voice-overs, dialogue, and other audio set a tone for brands in AR ads.
 Sounds in videos can enhance products.
 The sound of a beer can or bottle opening can make you feel the refreshing sensation of that moment.
 The sound of the ocean can evoke memories of how it feels to walk on a beach, and the sound of silverware and glass tinkling in the background can conjure an elegant restaurant atmosphere.
 The sound of smooth jazz can create an atmosphere of sophistication for your high-end vodka AR ad.
+Last but not least, imagine engaging in an immersive Harley-Davidson test ride delivered using 360-degree; the sound itself would keep you coming back to the experience.
 Because smell and taste are complex senses, and Augmented Reality technology hasn’t yet perfected Smell-O-Vision, as a reality, the senses of taste and smell in AR components rely on visuals and audio.

 Smell